-The current version of this document can be found on the SHESC webpage, at https://shesc.asu.edu/degrees/ All previous Handbooks can be found on SHESC's intranet, at: Previous Handbooks
+The current version of this document can be found on the SHESC webpage, at: https://shesc.asu.edu/student-life/graduate-handbooks.
+All previous Handbooks can be found at this link as well.

 In addition to the requirements set by SHESC in this document, students must follow the policies and procedures established by the Graduate College.